 5 THINGS: on 4K

-Today we’re looking at 4K.
-What you need to know, and how you can use it.
+Today we’re looking at UHD and 4K.
+What you need to know for production and post-production, and how you can use it.
+For sake of simplicity, when I use the term “4K” know that I am referring to both UHD and true 4K resolutions.
 Let’s get started.

 The reasons to shoot 4K are pretty decisive.
 In a world of HD, SD and horrible handheld cell phone video, 4K allows flexibility with re-framing shots for current HD distribution methods.
 Most importantly, it allows for changing your story – visually – in post.